 ELIZABETH LINE SERVICES FROM WEST DRAYTON

-From December 2019, when the full route opens, up to six Elizabeth line services an hour will serve West Drayton station, allowing passengers to travel right through central London without having to change trains.
+When the full route opens, up to six Elizabeth line services an hour will serve West Drayton station, allowing passengers to travel right through central London without having to change trains.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades: